 We continue to monitor and evaluate the possible adoption of international, national, regional, or state greenhouse gas emission legislation and regulations.
-In particular, climate change legislation has been passed by the legislature in the state of Washington, which includes a bill establishing greenhouse gas emissions reduction targets, and a bill was approved by the U.S. House of Representatives.
+In particular, climate change legislation was passed in the state of Washington, which includes a bill establishing greenhouse gas emissions reduction targets and another one requiring that regulated sources report greenhouse gas emission from facilities that emit more than 10,000 metric tons per year.
+A comprehensive climate change bill (H.R.
+2454) was approved by the U.S. House of Representatives.
 There will most likely be continuing legislative and regulatory activity at the federal and state level regarding greenhouse gases in the near future.